Cornelius Cosgrove: Work in New Mexico

-A year prior to the Cosgroves’ work at Stallings Island, they worked on the Gila River site in New Mexico from 1928–1929.
+A year prior to the Cosgroves' work at Stallings Island, they worked on the Gila River site in New Mexico from 1928 to 1929.
 With his wife Harriet, he began excavating sites for the Harvard Peabody Museum, beginning with an expedition in the Mimbres River Valley.

 Work in Georgia

-In 1929 he and his wife were hired by William Claflin Jr. to work on the Stallings Island site in Columbia County, Georgia.
+In 1929, he and his wife were hired by William Claflin Jr. to work on the Stallings Island site in Columbia County, Georgia.
 The Cosgroves discovered that the site was not well preserved due to more recent aboriginal activity.
-A group of artifacts found at the site were termed the "Stallings Island culture."
+A group of artifacts found at the site were termed the "Stallings Island culture".
 The development of this idea of the culture allowed artifacts to be more accurately grouped by age, material, and groups of people.
 Cornelius discovered fiber-tempered pottery at the site as well as tools of late Archaic-type in great numbers.
 Through the work of the Cosgroves the Stallings Island mound was found to be a shell heap rather than a major ceremonial construction like it was previously thought to be.
 The work was the first stratigraphic analysis of midden in Georgia.